the paratheatre workings

 Antero:

 Usually, in the beginning people are clueless about this notion of serving – they just immerse themselves and identify with whatever subconscious contents arise.
-They just become it and regurgitate it on the floor flailing about, kicking and screaming and crying – and there is no service, it’s all just immersion, absorption.
-Now this is a very important stage, that first immersion stage as it correlates to the alchemical conjunctio… the merging of opposites.
-Conscious and subconscious merging together.
-And that is the beginning of the work, where it all starts.
+They end up regurgitating their inner material on the floor and flail about, kicking and screaming and crying.
+There is no service -- it’s all immersion and absorption.
+This important stage that correlates with the alchemical conjunctio; the merging of opposites.
+Conscious ego and subconscious merge together.
+This initiation marks the beginning of the work of what Jung might hcve called spiritual alchemy.

-And then there is a falling apart and separating … so instead of merging with the energy you extract yourself from it and begin to interact with it, relate to it.
-And so you get to know these complexes and autonomous dynamics a little better by serving their expression through you in movement, sound and gesture.
-And this process of serving autonomous energies and dynamics encourages the growth of autonomy in the personality.
+And then there is a separating phase.
+Instead of merging with the energy, you extract yourself from it and begin interacting with whatever you merged with -- you don't become it, you relate with it.
+We can get to know these forces, complexes, and autonomous dynamics better by serving their expression through us in movement, sound and gesture.
+This process of serving autonomous energies and dynamics also encourages autonomy in the personality.
+We are only as autonomous as the autonomy we can permit others and situations beyond our control.

 Jessica: Could you say a little more on ‘cellular choreographies’?
 That seems to relate to that.